-In today’s world, 24/7 IT monitoring and technical support are no longer a business differentiator; they’re essential for protecting your network in real-time so it’s always there when you need it most.
+In today’s world, 24/7 IT monitoring and technical support are no longer a business differentiator; they’re essential for protecting your network in real time so it’s always there when you need it most.

-If your IT team or Managed Service Provider (MSP) hasn’t yet implemented some form of 24/7 monitoring and support for network activity, now’s the time.
+Cybercriminals don’t sleep, and neither should your network defenses.
+If your IT team or Managed Service Provider (MSP) hasn’t yet implemented some form of 24/7 monitoring and IT network support services and activity, now’s the time.
 Although the term suggests a singular service, a 24/7 monitoring and support platform can vary substantially from one company to another.

 24/7 Phone and Live Support

 When something goes wrong with your network, what’s your first course of action?
-If you don’t know exactly who to call when a network issue arises, spending time figuring out the next step can quickly result in lost revenue, missed opportunities, and unhappy customers.
+If you don’t know exactly who to call when a network issue arises, spending time figuring out the next step can quickly result in lost revenue, missed opportunities and unhappy customers.

 If you’re truly prepared for the next cybersecurity incident, you already know exactly who to call with the confidence that a human voice will answer the phone to resolve the issue quickly.
 Even better, with the right MSP, your IT provider will call you when they detect a network abnormality before you may even realize anything has gone wrong.

 When these automated systems detect malicious abnormalities, they then alert network administrators and your MSP team of the potential attack.
-From there, a group of cybersecurity experts can determine if the anomaly is indeed a threat and take corrective action as needed.
+From there, a group of cyber security experts can determine if the anomaly is indeed a threat and take corrective action as needed.
 In the event of a false flag, network operations continue as usual.
-In the event of a malicious attack, however, your network security team can stay one step ahead of cybercriminals throughout the cyberattack lifecycle.
+In the event of a malicious attack, however, your network security team can stay one step ahead of cyber criminals throughout the cyber attack lifecycle.

-Threat intelligence begins with an understanding that in order to prevent or mitigate the risk of a cyberattack, your organization needs to take proactive measures that respond to the ever-changing cybersecurity landscape.
+Threat intelligence begins with an understanding that in order to prevent or mitigate the risk of a cyberattack, your organization needs to take proactive measures that respond to the ever-changing cyber security landscape.
 Threat intelligence doesn’t merely involve a specific software program, piece of hardware, or network security policy; rather, it’s a broader approach to understanding your system’s strengths and weaknesses.

-As a result, a threat intelligence platform involves weighing the context, threats, industry risks, hardware advances, software platforms, and your internal culture to develop cybersecurity policies that continually solidify network security.
+As a result, a threat intelligence platform involves weighing the context, threats, industry risks, hardware advances, software platforms, and your internal culture to develop cyber security policies that continually solidify network security.

 Intrusion Prevention Systems

-As part of a comprehensive 24/7 cybersecurity monitoring solution, an IPS protects your internal network from external threats.
+As part of a comprehensive 24/7 cyber security monitoring solution, an IPS protects your internal network from external threats.
 Acting as an additional layer of defense behind your firewall, an IPS connects with a global threat database to continually monitor network traffic before it gains entry into your system.
 An IPS acts as a proactive network monitoring tool that turns away potential network threats before they have an opportunity to do any damage.

 Intrusion Detection Systems